 The Agency is exposed to various risks of loss related to torts, theft of, damage to, and destruction of assets; errors and omissions; injuries to employees; and natural disasters.
-In order to protect itself from the above risks, the Agency participates in the CSRMA, a public entity risk pool currently operating as a common risk management and loss prevention program for 62 member sanitation districts.
+In order to protect itself from the above risks, the Agency participates in the CSRMA, a public entity risk pool currently operating as a common risk management and loss prevention program for 59-member sanitation districts.
 The Agency pays an annual premium to CSRMA for its general insurance coverage.
-The CSRMA purchases excess insurance (\$15,500,000 in 2021 and 2020) to reduce its exposure to large losses on the self-insured program.
+The CSRMA purchases excess insurance of \$25,750,000 to reduce its exposure to large losses on the self-insured program.
 Members can be assessed a supplemental assessment if funds are insufficient to pay losses.
 The Agency continues to carry commercial insurance for all other risks of loss, including employee health and accident insurance.